thomasgillanscott/oneconsultation-docs/roadmap.md

 ## Important: This document reflects Modality System's current expectations and plans for OneConsultation.
 However, dates and individual features may change and should not be relied upon in making purchasing decisions.

-# :rocket:  Already Delivered to Q1 2019
+# :rocket:  Already Delivered 2019

 * Improving customer experience for API users - ability for a 3rd party to submit user questions on behalf of user and then navigate directly to meeting room without prompting user for questions.
 * Ability to send a join link to a mobile device using SMS